harshita9110/embrace.io-challenge/README.md

 # Embrace.io coding challenge

 - Create a React app that works with the OMDB Search API.
-This app must extract metadata from search results which allows he user to search for a specific movie or series title and return  results like when it was released.
+This app must extract metadata from search results which allows the user to search for a specific movie or series title and return  results like when it was released.
 You can mark your results as favorite and view them in a separate page.

 ### Pre-requisite